nwthomas/boilerplate/Express-REST-Postgres/README.md

   - Create a Postgres database somewhere like Heroku or use Docker locally to run an instance of it, and set a `DATABASE_URL` variable
   - Create a `PORT` variable with the port number you want to run your server on (defaults to `8000` if you don't set anything)
   - Create a JWT_SECRET variable for your JSON Web Token creation
-- Install all dependencies with `yarn install` or `npm install` including:
+- Install all dependencies with `yarn add` or `npm install` including:

   - `bcryptjs`
   - `cors`
   - `dotenv`